configure_session

 etc. Here’s a simple example:

-In the configure_session
+configure_session

 function, you can specify arbitrary fields that will be available throughout a